How to perform a data protection impact assessment (DPIA) under GDPR

 A guide to the various steps for assessing the risk that your data processing could pose

-The EU's General Data Protection Regulation was introduced to harmonise data transfer and standardise data protection practices and processes between member states.
+The EU's General Data Protection Regulation (GDPR) was designed to harmonise data privacy laws across all European countries and to provide greater protection and rights to individuals.

 What is a DPIA?

-Known as a data protection impact assessment (DPIA), the process forms a key part of an organisation's data protection obligations under GDPR, and should provide the framework for any data protection strategy.
+The process forms a key part of an organisation's data protection obligations under GDPR and should provide the framework for any data protection strategy.
 Whenever an organisation decides to start processing user data, a DPIA is required in order to assess the levels of risk to a data subject.
-Failure to provide evidence of a DPIA having being carried out when required can result in a fine of up to 10 million or two percent of global turnover.
+Failure to provide evidence of a DPIA having being carried can result in a fine of up to 10 million or two percent of global turnover.

 DPIAs are often straightforward and quick to perform as they do not follow a set template.
 Instead, provided you are assessing risk in a way that suits your business processes, this will qualify as a DPIA.